-The RN to Master's program is built upon prerequisites to the nursing major: Microbiology with lab, Pathophysiology, Introduction to Psychology, Introduction to Sociology, Human Growth and Development, and Statistics.
+The RN to Master's program is built upon prerequisites to the nursing major: Microbiology with lab, Pathophysiology, General Psychology, Introduction to Sociology, Multicultural Human Development, and Statistics.
 In addition, the student must complete the USM Core curriculum, unless they have completed a prior baccalaureate degree.

 |Required Undergraduate Nursing Courses||Credits|

 |NUR 308 Concepts of Professional Nursing Practice*||3|

 |NUR 309/310 Health Assessment for RNs and Lab||4|

 |NUR 419 Community Nursing Partnerships for RNs Clinical**||2|

 *Not required if RN has completed a baccalaureate degree in another field.

 **NUR 419 may not be taken unless RN credit options have been completed and posted.